michaelrbock/notes/books/designing-data-intensive-applications-part-3.md

 * Reads of a stale MVCC object version (uncommitted write occurred before the read).
 * Writes that affect prior reads (the write occurs after the read).

+## Chapter 8: The Trouble with Distributed Systems

+### Faults and Partial Failures

+Software on a single computer (if the hardware is working) is *deterministic*: the same operation always produces the same result.

+In a distributed system, some parts of the system can be broken and others working, a *partial failure*.
+Partial failures are *nondeterministic*.

+#### Cloud Computing and Supercomputing

+Supercomputers are used for computationally intensive scientific computing tasks and is more similar to a single-node computer: if any part of the system fails, just let everything crash and restart.

+By contrast, most internet applications are *online*; they need to serve users with low latency at any time:

+* Nodes are built from commodity machines.
+* Network is based on IP and Ethernet.
+* *Something* is likely always broken in a system with thousands of nodes.
+* A system that can tolerate failed nodes is very useful.
+* Geographically distributed.

+You can build a realiable system from unreliable components.

+### Unreliable Networks

+The internet and most internal networks in datacenters are *asynchronous packet networks*.
+One node can send a message to another node.
+Many things can go wrong:

+* The request may have been lost.
+* Your request may be waiting in a queue.
+* The remote node fails.
+* The remote node has temporarily stopped responding.
+* The response is lost on the network.
+* The response has been delayed.

+If you send a request to another node and don't receive a response, it is *impossible* to tell why.
+The usual way of handling this issue is a *timeout*.
+When a timeout occurs, you still don't know whether the remote node got your request or not.

+#### Network Faults in Practice

+A *network fault* is also known as a *network partition* or *netsplit*.

+You need to know how your system responds to network problems: define and test your error handling of network faults.

+### Detecting Faults

+Many systems need to automatically detect faulty nodes, e.g.:

+* A load balancer needs to know to stop sending requests to a dead node.
+* If the leader fails in a single-leader replication database, a follower needs to be promoted to new leader.

+Feedback about a remote node being down is useful, but you can't rely on it.
+To be sure a request was successful, you need a positive response from the application itself.
+If something has gone wrong, you have to assume you may get no response and need to use a timeout.

+#### Timeouts and Unbounded Delays

+There is no simple answer to how long a timeout should be.
+Too long and you have to wait a long time for a node to be declared dead.
+Too short and you risk declaring a node dead when it is only temporarily slowed down.

+Prematurely declaring a node dead is problematic: e.g. could perform an action twice if another node takes over.

+When a node is dead, its responsibilities need to be transferred to other nodes.
+If already overloaded, this could lead to cascading failures.

+**Network congestion and queueing**

+The variability of packet delays on computer networks is most often due to queueing:

+* *Network congestion* leads to queing on a network switch.
+* OS queues incoming request if CPU cores are all busy.
+* Virtual Machine monitor pauses OS while another VM uses a CPU core.
+* TCP performs *flow control*.

+When resources are shared (public clouds or multi-tenant datacenters) a *noisy neighbor* may make network delays highly variable.

+Choose timeouts experimentally: measure network round-trip times over an extended period.
+Systems can continuously measure response times and variability (*jitter*) and automatically adjust timeouts.

+#### Synchronous Versus Asynchronous Networks

+Datacenter networks and the internet use packet switching, not *circuits* (a fixed guaranteed amount of bandwith, the way a telephone network works).
+The internet is optimized for *bursty* traffic.

+The internet shares network bandwidth *dynamically*.

+### Unreliable Clocks